-11. a.
+a.
 Draw a graph of Yucatan's PPF and explain how your graph illustrates a tradeoff.

-Yucatan's PPF is illustrated in Figure 2.2.
+Yucatan's PPF is illustrated in Figure 2.3.
 The figure illustrates a tradeoff because moving along Yucatan's PPF producing more of one good requires producing less of the other good.
 Yucatan trades off more production of one good for less production of the other.

 b.
-If Yucatan produces 150 kilograms of food per month, how much sunscreen must it produce if it achieves production efficiency?
+If Yucatan produces 150 pounds of food per month, how much sunscreen must it produce if it achieves production efficiency?

-If Yucatan produces 150 kilograms of food per month, then the point labelled A on the PPF in Figure 2.2 shows that Yucatan must produce 75 litres of sunscreen per month to achieve production efficiency.
+If Yucatan produces 150 pounds of food per month, then the point labeled A on the PPF in Figure 2.11 shows that Yucatan must produce 75 gallons of sunscreen per month to achieve production efficiency.